8 Different Ways to Avail Tax Benefits on Home Loans_Banner_WC

 Maximum Deduction Allowance

-Interest paid; provided the construction or acquisition of the property is completed within 5 years
+This deduction can claimed on the interest payment made towards the Home Loan, provided the construction or acquisition of the property is completed within five years.

 Rs.50,000